 Back then, we were still calling the project “Prospect”, and using “ParallelAccelerator” to refer to the Julia-specific implementation of Prospect-the-language-agnostic-idea; at some point between late 2015 and now, we abandoned the implementation-versus-idea duality and just stuck with “ParallelAccelerator” in all contexts.
 As the paper points out, though, the name “ParallelAccelerator” is a bit misleading, since much of the speedup that one can get from it isn’t due to parallelism, but is rather due to other stuff like avoiding unnecessary bounds checks and intermediate array allocations. ↩

 Meanwhile, my colleagues’ paper on Latte, a Julia library and compiler for deep neural networks that builds on top of ParallelAccelerator, had already appeared at PLDI.
-That’s when I had really begun to get irritated that we still hadn’t managed to publish anything about ParallelAccelerator, because there had been no ParallelAccelerator paper for the Latte paper to cite!
-(They’d had to just cite the ParallelAccelerator GitHub repository instead.) ↩
+It was when the Latte paper came out that I really began to get irritated that we still hadn’t managed to publish anything about ParallelAccelerator, because there was no ParallelAccelerator paper for the Latte paper to cite!
+(They had to just cite the ParallelAccelerator GitHub repository instead.) ↩

 ParallelAccelerator depends on the presence of an external C++ compiler, ideally one that supports OpenMP, and it works best in the presence of a BLAS library, ideally MKL.
 Traditionally, our best-supported combination of OS, compiler, and BLAS library has been Linux, ICC, and MKL.
 However, there are lots of people in the Julia community who are instead using macOS and/or GCC and/or OpenBLAS, and so I’ve been working on making ParallelAccelerator work better in those environments. ↩